 In case you have problems with your meal plans, you can check with your dietitian about the best diet plan that works for you.
 Managing your stress levels can also help you prevent food.

 Drugs for postprandial hyperglycemia

-For patients who have type 2 diabetes, there are several medications designed for postprandial hyperglycemia.
+For patients with type 2 diabetes, several medications are designed for postprandial hyperglycemia.

-Short-acting insulins are preferable to long-acting insulin because of their ability to start work in a short period of time.
+Short-acting insulins are preferable to long-acting insulin because of their ability to start work in a short period.
 You can take insulin regularly for at least half an hour to one hour before meals so that the glucose rise and insulin peak match.

-You can also choose to use rapid-acting insulin such as insulin lispro, insulin aspart or insulin glulisine 15 minutes before eating.
+You can also use rapid-acting insulin such as insulin lispro, insulin aspart, or insulin glulisine 15 minutes before eating.
 In addition to insulin, type 2 diabetic patients can use oral medications to help control them after meals.

-For example, miglitol and acarbose block enzymes in the small intestine that break down carbohydrates into sugar.
+For example, miglitol and acarbose block enzymes that break down carbohydrates into sugar in the small intestine.
 Therefore, sugar slowly enters the blood, which gives insulin enough time to control it.